NFB Pause with Moïse Marcoux-Chabot

 For two years, he criss-crossed the region, meeting people working to strengthen and transform their communities through social, environmental, agricultural, and other initiatives.

-The filmmaker spoke with us about the screenings he organized in making Ramaillages and about the format of the web series, currently in postproduction.
+The filmmaker spoke with us about the screenings he organized in making Gatherings (Ramaillages) and about the format of the documentary series.

 NFB Pause with Moïse Marcoux-Chabot :